muziejus/transverse/index.md

 * Donna J. Haraway,
   <em>Modest_Witness@Second_Millennium.FemaleMan©_Meets_OncoMouse™: Feminism
   and Technoscience</em> (New York: Routledge, 1997).
+* ———, _Simians, Cyborgs, and Women: The Reinvention of Nature_ (New York:
+  Routledge, 1991).
 * N. Katherine Hayles, _How We Think: Digital Media and Contemporary Technogenesis_ (Chicago: U Chicago P, 2012).
 * Homer, _The Odyssey_, trans.
 Emily Wilson (New York: Norton, 2017).